 The primer is used to improve engine cold starting.
-The primer pump is mounted to the steel tube frame and is accessible through the lower right cowl door.
+The primer pump is normally mounted to the steel tube frame and is accessible through the lower right cowl door.
+Some early R44s have the pump mounted in the control tunnel and a knob just forward of the pilot's seat which actuates the pump via a push-pull cable.
 Engine priming is performed as follows:

-- Unlock pump handle and pump as required for priming (normally two to three strokes).
+- 1. Unlock pump handle and pump as required for priming (normally two to three strokes).
 Pull handle up slowly to allow time for fuel to fill pump. - 2.
 After priming, push handle full down and lock.